wunderwuzzi23/blog/content/posts/2024/google-colab-image-render-exfil.md

 [![open redirect](/blog/images/2024/google-open-redirect-click-required.png)](/blog/images/2024/google-open-redirect-click-required.png)

-**However, as far as testing shows this mitigation is only for non Google domains.**
+**However, testing shows that this mitigation only applies to non-Google domains.**

 That's why the "Chat with Pirate" example above that links to `meet.google.com` does not show a confirmation page.
 And neither do `Apps Script functions` that [we have used in the past to demonstrate data exfiltration](https://embracethered.com/blog/posts/2023/google-bard-data-exfiltration/).